- Chart

 Total Addressable Market (TAM)

-Estimates for the total addressable market vary widely, ranging from billions to tens of billions of dollars within the next 5-10 years.
-D-Wave is positioned to capture a share of this market by providing specialized solutions for optimization problems.
+Estimates for the total addressable market for quantum computing vary significantly, with projections ranging from tens of billions to hundreds of billions of dollars over the next decade.
+D-Wave is positioned to capture a significant portion of the market segment focused on optimization problems, which is expected to be a major driver of early quantum adoption.

 Upturn SWOT Analysis